Life Expectancy With DMD: New Treatments and Improved Survival Rates

 • Respiratory failure — A condition that prevents your lungs from taking in enough oxygen on their own

-• Aspiration — Breathing in food or another foreign object into the lungs
+• Aspiration — Breathing in food or another foreign object into the lungs that may lead to infection

 Fortunately, there are treatments available to help prevent these complications.
-Your child or loved one’s doctor will likely prescribe medications or respiratory care as needed.
+Your child’s or loved one’s doctor will likely prescribe medications or respiratory care as needed.
 Beta-blockers or ACE inhibitors are medications used to help take stress off of the heart and help it pump blood better.
 Studies show that these medications can help people with DMD live longer when they’re prescribed early.

 Medical devices can also help people with DMD breathe better during the day and at night, depending on their needs.
 There are many types of ventilation to help bring air into the lungs — other devices help them cough and clear out mucus to keep the lungs clear.
 Studies show that using ventilation while sleeping has improved life expectancy.